The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 \subsubsection{\textbf{Participants}}

 Ten unimpaired participants participated in the pilot study, equally divided into females and males.
 Their ages ranged from \SIrange{23}{27}{years}, with a mean age of $25$ years, average height of $1.76\pm$\SI{0.089}{\meter}, and weight of $69.25\pm$\SI{12.79}{\kilo\gram}.
 None reported neurological or orthopaedic disorders.
-The study was approved by the Delft University of Technology Human Research Ethics Committee (HREC).
+The study was approved by the TU Delft Ethics Committee (HREC, Application 25-08-2023) and was conducted in accordance with the Declaration of Helsinki.
 Prior to the experiment, all participants read and signed an informed consent form.